Behavioral Treatments for Urge Incontinence continued...

 - Kegel exercises: Kegel exercises, also called pelvic floor exercises, help strengthen the muscles that support the bladder, uterus, and bowels.
 By strengthening these muscles, you can reduce or prevent problems such as leaking urine.

-To do Kegel exercises, pretend you are trying to stop the flow of urine or trying not to pass gas.
+To do Kegel exercises, pretend you are trying to stop the flow of urine (although not when you are urinating, as this may hurt the bladder muscle) or trying not to pass gas.
 When you do this, you are contracting the muscles of the pelvic floor.
 While doing these exercises, try not to move your leg, buttock, or abdominal muscles.
 In fact, no one should be able to tell that you are doing Kegel exercises.

 Kegel exercises should be done every day, five sets a day.
 Each time you contract the muscles of the pelvic floor, hold for a slow count of five and then relax.
 Repeat this 10 times for one set of Kegels.